Lbelus/Profile_info/EN_experiences_portfolio.md

 **Salorges Enchère**
 *Auction House Employee*
-Aug 2012 - 2013 (6 months)
+Aug 2012 - Jan 2013 (6 months)

 ---

 ### Skills

+**Advanced Programming and Development:**
+Proficient in languages like C++, C, Rust, ASM, Ruby, Python, JavaScript, and TypeScript.
+Developed complex projects demonstrating a deep understanding of low-level programming and system operations, including personal projects like a Redis client/server, FTP server, custom implementations of common utilities (malloc, curl, zsh, readline, tar, ls), and a Ruby-based SQLite.

 **Comprehensive Tool and Technology Mastery:**
 Skilled in using a wide range of tools and technologies, including CMake, Make, Google Test, Docker, and Nginx for development and deployment.
-Proficient in SAP modules (PS, MM, FI), Business Object 4.0, and PowerBI with DAX, to handle enterprise-level data and project management.
+Proficient in SAP modules (PS, MM, FI), Business Object 4.0, and Power BI with DAX to handle enterprise-level data and project management.

 **Project Management and Process Optimization:**
 Experienced in using Visio, MSP, Planisware, PowerApps, SharePoint, and Microsoft Flow for project management and process optimization.
-To develop and maintain complex systems as well as train teams
+Able to develop and maintain complex systems as well as train teams.

 **Project Management and Financial Analysis:**
-Expertise in leading teams to develop high-value budgets, creating and maintaining advanced financial tools using VBA and Power BI, and conducting comprehensive financial analyses including EVM, load/capacity, and variance analyses
+Expertise in leading teams to develop high-value budgets, creating and maintaining advanced financial tools using VBA and Power BI, and conducting comprehensive financial analyses including EVM, load/capacity, and variance analyses.

-**Advanced Programming and Development:**
-Proficient in languages like C++, C, Rust, asm, Ruby, Python, JavaScript, and TypeScript.
-Developed complex projects demonstrating deep understanding of low-level programming and system operations, including personal projects like a Redis client/server, FTP server, custom implementations of common utilities (malloc, curl, zsh, readline, tar, ls), and a Ruby-based sqlite.

 ---